thundering-silence/DEMU/README.md

 ## What's next for DEMU

-- Allowing for additional collaterals
+Purely DEMU
+- Allow more tokens to be used as collateral (very simple as long as supported by Chainlink Data Feeds)
-- Allowing for yield bearing assets to be used as collateral
+- Allowing for yield bearing assets to be used as collateral (aTokens)
+- Deploy on other chains
+- Decentralize governance
+- Find ways to protect liquidators against frontrunners (flashbots protect | whitelisted liquidators)

+Requires LP on Dexes
 - Implement non-liquidating self-repaying loans (Alchemix style) with minimal interest rate
-- Allow for repaying the loan directly by using the collateral (flash repay)
+- Allow for repaying the loan directly by using collateral (flash repay)
-- Allow for flash collateral swapping
+- Develop flash collateral swaps contract + UI
-- Implement folding capabilities in order to multiply exposure to an asset
+- Implement folding capabilities in order to increase exposure to an asset

+DEMU's codebase can also be used to
+- Implement the creation of synthetic assets (can be pegged to a single asset or an index)
-- Possibly expand the variety of stablecoins to other widely used currencies - GBP, JPY, etc
+- Expand the variety of mintable stables to other fiat widely used in FX (GBP, JPY, ...)

-- Find ways to protect liquidators against frontrunners & MEV
+Extras
-- Integrate with stableswaps or create a FX-only DEX with extremely low slippage
+-Create a FX-only DEX with extremely low slippage
-- Possibly release a NFT collection giving access to revenue sharing (yield bearing NFT)